Wanzi-Xiao/CD8-TCellExhaustion/README.md

 # CD8-TCellExhaustion
 Final project for Data Analysis(02602) for Biological Sciences in CMU

-This project generally runs a hypothesis test for different groups of data.
-We applied unpaired t test, one way ANOVA and a Mann-Whitney U test to perform data analysis.

 Main Packages used: Pandas, Numpy, Matplotlib, Seaborn

+•	Stated test hypothesis based on the data and performed unpaired t test, one-way ANOVA, a Mann-Whitney U test in Python and performed the analysis of statistical methods
+•	Imported Pandas, Seaborn and Matplotlib to clean the data and visualized through blox plots, bar plots
+•	Performed data anlasis for CD8+ T cells in the cancer